-Other secondary data from the Kansas Department of Health and Environment, Missouri Department of Health and Senior Services, the Centers for Disease Control, the Health Resources and Services Administration, the United States Department of Agriculture, and others have been assessed.
-Based on an assessment of available secondary data, the indicators presented in Exhibit 4 appear to be most significant in the SLH community.
+Other secondary data from the Missouri Department of Health and Senior Services, the Centers for Disease Control, the Health Resources and Services Administration, the United States Department of Agriculture, have been assessed.
+Based on an assessment of available secondary data, the indicators presented in Exhibit 4 appear to be most significant in the SLS community.

-An indicator is considered significant if it was found to vary materially from a benchmark statistic (e.g., an average value for Kansas or Missouri, for peer counties, or for the United States).
+An indicator is considered significant if it was found to vary materially from a benchmark statistic (e.g., an average value for Missouri, for peer counties, or for the United States).
 For example, 20.5 percent of Jackson County's adults smoke; the average for peer counties is 14.4 percent.
 The last column of the exhibit identifies where more information regarding the data sources can be found in this report.